 The Company currently has a standing agreement with the owner of a 42 sq. meter apartment which has been included in one of the Company's properties classified as land and redevelopment.
 The agreement entitles the owner of the apartment to 84 sq. meters of space on the first floor of a new building to be built on this land.
 In this agreement, the Company had an obligation to complete the construction of a new building by the end of fiscal 2017 and the agreement was not extended.
-The Company has received a demand letter from the owner of the apartment on April 24, 2019 in an amount of approximately \$280,000 for lost rental income since 2013, along with approximately \$4,000 per month until the matter is settled.
+The Company has received a demand letter from the owner of the apartment in November 2020 in an amount of approximately \$508,000 in compensation for lost rental income since the Company signed the agreement in 2013.
 Management believes that the majority of the claim is without merit and will not be successful, and therefore has not recongized a provision with regards to this claim.